alexisphilip/alexisphilip.fr/README.md

 ## Todo

+Add "how to commit" in readme.md with alexisphilip-base-url.json find a way not commit my IP and show change default URL

+- update robots & sitemap
 - links in markdown, code size & color (MODIFY CSS prism theme),
 - be able to click on buttons
 - add total posts

+- add description to all categories.

 ARTICLE CSS:
 - center images